humhub/humhub/protected/humhub/docs/guide/theme/theming-migrate.md

 ### Gallery

-- Use data-ui-gallery instead of old data-toggle and data-gallery
+The old **ekko lighbox** was replaced by the [blueimp ](https://blueimp.github.io/Gallery/) gallery.
+If your theme does overwrite a view with gallery images, you'll have to use the new **data-ui-gallery** attribute instead of the **data-toggle** and **data-gallery** attributes.
+Please check the following files:

+- modules/file/widgets/views/showFiles.php
+- modules/space/widgets/views/header.php
+- modules/tour/views/tour/welcome.php
+- modules/user/widgets/views/profileHeader.php

-### Please check the following view files for changes if you have overwritten them in your theme:
+### Check the following view files for changes if you have overwritten them in your theme:

-- Rewrite (API):
+- **JS Rewrite**:
     - modules/like/widget/views/likeLink.php
     - modules/admin/views/setting/design.php
     - modules/space/views/create/invite.php